turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 [Poltergeist](https://github.com/teampoltergeist/poltergeist) is an
-alternative, "headless" driver for Capybara, which means that it emulates a full browser environment (including a javascript runtime) but without any of the rendering or graphical overhead.
+alternative, "headless" driver for Capybara, which means that it emulates a full browser environment (including a Javascript runtime) but without any of the rendering or graphical overhead.

 Let's get setup with poltergeist.